 For Individual Learning and Ubiquitous Learning

-Micro video as a new form of learning resources, has small size, learning content focused, terminal carrier diversification and convenience, is suitable for the real situation and needs of individual learning characteristics, can reduce the learners' cognitive load, help learners to put into learning and ubiquitous learning in the real world, learning and the custom step according to individual needs of personality.
+Micro video as a new form of learning resources, has small size, learning content focused, terminal carrier diversification and convenience, is suitable for the real situation and needs of individual learning characteristics, can reduce the learners' cognitive load(Citation needed), help learners to put into learning and ubiquitous learning in the real world, learning and the custom step according to individual needs of personality.
 Therefore, micro video resources can be used as an effective learning resources wisdom education, promote the occurrence of wisdom study.

 For Mobile Learning in Continuing Education